openstack/releases/doc/source/reference/process.rst

 Between Milestone-2 and Milestone-3
 ===================================

-1. Follow up with PTLs and liaisons for projects that missed the second milestone, or still haven't done their library releases yet.

-2. In the countdown email immediately after Milestone-2, include a reminder about the various freezes that happen around Milestone-3.
+#.
+In the countdown email immediately after Milestone-2, include a
+   reminder about the various freezes that happen around Milestone-3.

+#.
+For intermediary-released service projects that have not done a
+   release by milestone-2, propose a change from cycle-with-intermediary to cycle-with-rc.
+Engage with PTLs and release liaisons to either get an intermediary release, or a confirmation of the model switch.

-3. Two weeks before Milestone-3, include a reminder about the final library release freeze coming the week before Milestone-3.
+#.
+Two weeks before Milestone-3, include a reminder about the final
+   library release freeze coming the week before Milestone-3.

    1. Run the command from milestone-2 again to get a list of libraries::